aveyilagrun/coursework-1-azhar-nurgaliyeva/README.md

 ### Problem definition

-There are many different types of public transportation in London.
+There are many types of public transportation in London.
 Trends in the usage of public transport change due to the certain events such as road closures, construction works and so on.
 In 2020 and 2021, there were a lot of disruptions of Transport for London (TfL) because of coronavirus pandemic.
 New regulations and changes led to the transition of popularity for public transport journeys by type of transport.
 Due to an increased demand for transport, there is now a problem of overcrowding, which is a safety risk.

 ### Target audience